 Good news for parents of teenagers: At around 14, for perhaps the first time in their lives, your kid’s taste and your own line up.
 That’s not exactly true, of course (just look the other way when it comes to YouTube channels or social media memes), but when it comes to stuff they want, you’re more closely aligned than ever.
-The days of wanting unicorn and ninja junk have been replaced with an appreciation for things you recognize as cool — like a nice futon or a cool pair of kicks.
+Even the toys they loved at age 12 seem like a distant memory, and the days of wanting unicorn and ninja junk have been replaced with an appreciation for things you recognize as cool — like a nice futon or a cool pair of kicks.
 That’s one thing to look forward to on your kid’s 14th birthday.
 Happy shopping.

 Sunski Recycled Plastics Sunglasses

 Chances are, your eighth-grader has given you a lecture or two about the environment.
 These recycled plastic frames come from a mission-oriented company that also donates 1% of sales to environmental nonprofits.
 Available in a slew of looks and colors, they come with a lifetime warranty, too.

 Sleepovers or study sessions just got a boost with this memory foam mattress bed that doubles as a comfy lounge sofa.
 Great for their basement workspace or the playroom turned teens-only-zone (time flies, huh?), it comes with washable covers to make cleanup a cinch.